graphile/worker/README.md

 approach this is to incorporate the `task_identifier` into the `job_key`.

-**IMPORTANT**: If a job is updated using `add_job` once it is already running or completed, the second job will be scheduled separately, meaning both will run.
+**IMPORTANT**: If a job is updated using `add_job` once it is already running or completed, a second job will be scheduled separately (except with `job_key_mode = 'unsafe_dedupe'`), meaning both will run.

-Likewise, calling `remove_job` for a running or completed job is a no-op.
+**IMPORTANT**: calling `remove_job` for a running job will not actually remove it, but will prevent it from running again on failure.

 ## Administration functions